ai4os/ai4-docs/source/user/howto/train-model-locally.rst

     - `Running a module locally with docker <https://www.youtube.com/watch?v=3ORuymzO7V8&list=PLJ9x9Zk1O-J_UZfNO2uWp2pFMmbwLvzXa&index=13>`__

-This is a step by step guide on how to train a module from the Marketplace with your own dataset, on your local machine.
+This is a step by step guide on how to train a module from the :doc:`AI4OS Dashboard<../overview/dashboard>` with your own dataset, on your local machine.

-In this tutorial we will see how to retrain a `generic image classifier <https://github.com/deephdc/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `phytoplankton classifier <https://github.com/deephdc/DEEP-OC-phytoplankton-classification-tf>`__.
+In this tutorial we will see how to retrain a `generic image classifier <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `phytoplankton classifier <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-phytoplankton-classification-tf>`__.
 If you want to follow along, you can download the toy phytoplankton dataset :fa:`download` `here <https://api.cloud.ifca.es:8080/swift/v1/public-datasets/phytoplankton-mini.zip>`__.

 If you are new to Machine Learning, you might want to check some